 Study of Emanuel Swedenborg's first publication of theology for the New Church.
 The course provides an overview of the work's spiritual exegesis of Genesis and Exodus-from the first mythopoeic stories of creation to the Israelites' escape from slavery in Egypt.
-Special focus on the Jacob story, the Moses story, and how the narrative of Jehovah's call to humankind contains an ancient picture of our relationship with a Human God.
+Special focus on the Moses story, and how the narrative of Jehovah's call to humankind contains an ancient picture of our redemption process.
 3 Credits.